jirihon/pqsfinder/README.md

 tar -xzf R-devel.tar.gz
 ```

 Configure with `--enable-R-shlib` option in case you want to run the newest R inside RStudio.
-It is possible, you will be required to install additional libraries (the corresponding package names are usually in the form `libXXX-dev`, where `XXX` is the name of the library).
+It is possible, you will be required to install additional libraries.
+The corresponding package names are usually in the form `libXXX-dev`, where `XXX` is the name of the library.
 ```bash
 cd R-devel
 ./configure --enable-R-shlib=yes
 ```

 **Only** compile.
-There is no reason to run `make install` as it can be run directly from the compilation folder without messing up your system.
+There is no reason to run `make install` as the resulting binary can be run directly from the compilation folder without messing up your system.
 ```bash
 make
 ```